mahdianyoones/persian-ney-csp-solver/README.md

 The desirable relationships between nodes mentioned above have been incorporated into several unary, binary, and higher level constraints in the CSP model.

-Based on the nature of constraints, efficient algorithms were found to establish binary and n-ary consistency.
-Hence, the solver does not use algorithms like arc3, and instead conducts the search by maintaining the domains consistent, reducing the search space significantly.
-Constraints are propagated after assignment of a value to a new variable and before developing the search tree.
+Based on the nature of constraints, efficient procedures have been developed to establish binary and n-ary consistency.
+Hence, the solver conducts the search by maintaining the domains consistent, reducing the search space significantly.
+In fact, if solutions exists, the may search never backtrack, generating at most as many nodes as variables.

 Some domains are defined as ranges of integer values and some are defined as a set of values.
 Furthermore, the solver adops conflict-directed [backjumping](https://en.wikipedia.org/wiki/Backjumping).

-Another problem this project tackles is not only finding the nodes that can go together to build a single instrument, but given a stock of pieces at hand, making any possible number of instruments that are feasible.

-That is, imagine a Ney constructor has cut several cane branches from a canebrake and wants to build some instruments out of them.
-They cut all the branches into pieces at their junctions.
-Then, they try to figure out the maximum number of instruments that the stock of pieces can yield.

-The number of instruments, however, is not the only quantity, a construcor would wish to maximize.
-Instruments with certain length are more common, given the frequency range they can produce.
-For example, middle-length instruments are much more common.
-Therefore, the optimization part needs to take this into account as well as the fact that if a player has a varied collection of instruments, they can virtually play any melody.

-Therefore, the objective of this research is not only making a single instrument with some cut pieces, but also making the most out of the pieces to construct *more of more-common instruments*.

 Note: the entry point is main.py.

-**The project has achieved all the aims mentioned above; however, when there are many varied pieces--input of the algorith, the algorithm does not terminate.
-It sounds like this is an NP problem.
-That is, the time complexity grows exponentially.**